HuuNgan/Learning-web-development/lecture3 - SQL/readme.md

 # After log in to postgres, run this:
     $ psql

-# To list Database avalable, run this:
+# To list Database available, run this:
     postgres=# \l
 # To display list of relations in Database:
     postgres=# \d